A World Heritage Site with Historic Monuments, Museums, and Stunning View

 The guided tours starting every Monday at 14.00, 16.00 and 18.00 are excellent opportunity to learn more about the past of Buda’s Jewish community.
 Tickets: 2 000 HUF/full price.

 Summer Concerts in the Hilton Dominican Court

-Date: 18th July 2013 Klezmer and gypsy music concerts in the Dominican court of the Hilton Hotel (Hess András tér 1-3.).
+Date: usually in mid-July, Klezmer and gypsy music concerts in the Dominican court of the Hilton Hotel (Hess András tér 1-3.).

 Festival of Folk Arts

 Festival of Folk Arts the most renowned Hungarian folk artists and craftsmen from different regions of the country introduce their skills and craft work.